-Туре Purpose Mode Target Characteristics Defensive Fend off at- tacks and/or reduce the damage of an attack Peaceful and physi- cal Primarily military Secondarily in- dustrial Defensive preparations can have dissuasion value; Defensive preparations can look aggressive; First strikes can be taken for de- fense.
-Deterrent Prevent adver- sary from ini- tiating an ac- tion Peaceful Primarily civil- ian; Secondarily industrial; Terri- arily military Threats of retaliation made so as not to have to be car- ried out; Second strike preparations can be viewed as first- strike preparations
+Type Purpose Mode Target Characteristics Defensive Fend off at- tacks and/or reduce the damage of an attack Peaceful and physi- cal Primarily military Secondarily in- dustrial Defensive preparations can have dissuasion value; Defensive preparations can look aggressive; First strikes can be taken for defense.
+Deterrent Prevent adversary from initiating an action Peaceful Primarily civilian; Secondarily industrial; Terriarily military Threats of retaliation made so as not to have to be carried out; Second strike preparations can be viewed as first-strike preparations Compellent Get adversary to stop doing Peaceful and physi- All three with no Easy to recognize but hard to achieve; Compelling something or start doing something cal clear ranking actions can be justified on defensive grounds.
+Swaggering Enhance Prestige Peaceful None Difficult to describe be- cause of its instrumental and irrational nature; Swaggering can be threat- ening

-59 Knorr, Klaus "The International Purposes of Military Power."
+&lt;sup>61 Knorr, Klaus "The International Purposes of Military Power."
 In Garret, Theories of Peace ...
 52.

-61 Holsti, K.J.
+&lt;sup>63 Holsti, K.J.
 International Politics: A Framework for Analysis.
 7th Edition.
 Prentice-Hall International, Inc. New Jersey.
 1995.
 257.